vijayakarumudi/edX-DEV217x-DevOps/docs/Module3Labs/HOL_Automated-Testing/edX-DEV217x-Lab3.md

 You should now be able to see that the test in the JUnit Window.

 ## Task 3.
-Run the automated tests in an automated build
+Check in the automated tests

-Now that we have the automated tests written, and successfully running, it's important we push the new tests to the shared repository.
+Now that we have the automated tests written and successfully running, it's important we push the new tests to the shared repository.
 This will allow other team members to benefit from the automated test and give the automated build more verification that our code is working as expected.

 **1.** In Eclipse, **switch to the Git perspective** in the top right of the screen.